Amplo-AG/Platform-Documentation/docs/source/Getting_Started/Setup.rst

 Machines & Incidents
 --------------------
-Within the Smart Maintenance Platform, you have separated environments for each machine, with their own data connectors, processors, incidents and models.
+Within the Smart Maintenance Platform, you have separated environments for each type of machine, with their own data connectors, processors, incidents and models.
 Every machine you add will have its own list of incidents.
 Note that these incidents will have their all have their own model, and therefore define what is being predicted.